High-fidelity two-qubit gates with transmon qubits using bipolar flux pulses and tunable couplers: RESULTS

 \subsection{Scalability}

-To demonstrate the scalability of the proposed architecture and our method for implementing two-qubit gates using bipolar pulses with tunable coupling, we present a 4-qubit quantum processor with minor design adjustments (Fig. \ref{fig:fig4}).
+To demonstrate the scalability of the proposed architecture and the proposed BAT pulsing method for implementing two-qubit gates using bipolar pulses with tunable coupling, we present a 4-qubit quantum processor with minor design adjustments (Fig. \ref{fig:fig4}).
 Each qubit is connected to an individual microwave control line.
 The 25-ns single-qubit gates are precisely calibrated using the Derivative Removal by Adiabatic Gate (DRAG) method~\cite{Motzoi_Gambetta_Rebentrost_Wilhelm_2009, Lucero_Kelly_Bialczak_Lenander_Mariantoni_Neeley_O’Connell_Sank_Wang_Weides_et_2010}.
 Both qubits and couplers are connected to dedicated flux control lines.
 Readout is performed via quarter-wave resonators coupled to a bandpass Purcell filter, following the design described in Ref.~\cite{matanin2023toward}.
-Table \ref{tab:processor} ummarizes the processor parameters and performance metrics.
+Table \ref{tab:processor} summarizes the processor parameters and performance metrics.
+All benchmarking was performed with all qubits at their idle frequencies.

 We implement CZ gates with a conditional phase $\phi_{\mathrm{2Q}} = 180^\circ$, using pulse duration $t_p = 20$~ns and intermediate delay $t_d = 20$~ns.
 An additional 20-ns delay is introduced after CZ gates to eliminate residual pulse distortions.
 All pairs of qubits demonstrate gate fidelities $\mathcal{F} > 99.1\%$, with the highest measured fidelity reaching $99.34(8)\%$.
 The residual $ZZ$ coupling across the device remains below 30~kHz, enabling simultaneous single-qubit gates fidelities ranging from $99.925(6)\%$ to $99.944(3)\%$.
+The gate fidelities on the 4-qubit processor are lower than on the two-qubit device due to higher decoherence-induced error.
+Across the entire 4-qubit chip, the average $T_{1}$ is 34.5 \si{\micro s} and $T_{1E}$ is 34.0 \si{\micro s}.